-&lt;sup>2 See details in the Federal Act on Data Protection 1992 (FADP).
+2 See details in the Federal Act on Data Protection 1992 (FADP).

-&lt;sup>3Blocking strategies are used to increase overall accuracy of the linkage process by restricting the comparison pairs to those likely to match (Harron et al., 2017).
+3 Blocking strategies are used to increase overall accuracy of the linkage process by restricting the comparison pairs to those likely to match (Harron et al., 2017).

-&lt;sup>4 For more information on the applicable legal framework see Diaz (2022).
+4 For more information on the applicable legal framework see Diaz (2022).

-data are going to be safeguarded.
+Third, guaranteeing privacy and individual anonymity usually involves the implementation of burdensome legal and administrative approval processes.
+Establishing legal data contracts not only requires researchers to guarantee protecting the information, but also to detail how the data are going to be safeguarded.
 While a data anonymization is required, restricting access to individual identifiers and increasing the administrative and legal burden reduces research potential (Künn, 2015).
 Practical solutions include accessing LD by remote access, either by publicly available scientific-use files or on-site use for example in highly secured data centers.
 However, these solutions require more time and resources for researchers to travel to the data centers, and to dedicate exclusively to exploit the data in-situ.
 This might be usually less comfortable and sometimes more time-consuming because processing the information and performing the analysis in-situ might not be always possible.